Making homemade chicken broth is one of my favorite ways to save money and pack in the nourishment too!

 After the bones and skin have cooked for a couple of hours, strain the carcass out of the broth with a colander.
 Lookie, a big colander of chicken carcass.
 I don’t really like the word carcass.
 And yet, I keep saying carcass.
 Someone stop me.
 (What is the plural form of carcass?
 Carcasses?
 Carci?
 Seriously, someone stop me.)

 Mmm, look at that good, rich broth.
-I usually run it through my blender (if I feel like it that day) to smooth out all the veggies.
-They’re usually pretty mushy by then anyway.
-Otherwise, they are fine to just swim around in the broth.
+I always run it through my blender (if I feel like it that day) to smooth out all the veggies.
+They’re usually pretty mushy by then anyway, and blending them into the broth adds even more nourishment and good flavor.

 And there you have it.
 If this isn’t a great way to stretch chickens, I don’t know what is.
-From three big chickens I got four meals of broth and ten meals of cooked chicken.
+From three big chickens I got four or more meals of chicken broth and ten meals of cooked chicken.
 LOVE.
 IT.